aspose-total-cloud/Aspose.Total-Products/total/curl/conversion/dotx-to-xltx/_index.md

----title: Convert DOTX to XLTX via Curl SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTX to XLTX.
+---title: Convert Word to XLTX, DOTX to XLTX FREE Converter or Curl SDKdescription: Free Conversion of DOTX to XLTX by using Curl Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---